AgnesHendrickx/MTE/documentation/benchmarks.rst

+.. _benchmarks:

 Benchmarks
 ==========
 | Several different benchmarks are available to verify computed values of MTE code.
 |
 | Verification aims of the benchmarks:

-1. Assumption that the contribution of a cell can be represented by a single dipole "far" away from source  (see :doc:`governing_equations`).
+1. Assumption that the contribution of an element can be represented by a single dipole "far" away from source  (see :doc:`governing_equations`).
 2. Shape / orientation of the magnetic field outside source body, verifying rotation of vector components in translation from original ``facmag`` FORTRAN77 subroutine :cite:`BLAKELY`, to current function embedded in MTE.
 3. Assumption that volume elements are *small enough* and distance to ``P`` is *large enough* (see :doc:`computational_approach`).
 4. Solving spatial problem with introduction of a small :math:`\epsilon` suffices.

+| If the analytical solution takes the form of an equation, its solution will be generated using the function :func:`support.compute_analytical_solution`.
+All benchmarks outlined here do not require modification of the z-coordinate of nodes on the top and bottom surfaces and, consequently, do not call for a setup with additional triangles (see :doc:`computational_approach`).
+Therefore, unless otherwise specified, the function :func:`magnetostatics.compute_B_surface_integral_cuboid` computes the contribution of each element to the magnetic field strength :math:`\mathbf{B}` for all benchmarks.

 Benchmark 1: a single dipole
 ----------------------------